Kajkac/ZTE-MC-Home-assistant/README.md

 # ZTE-MC801A Home assistant addon
 **ZTE MC801A Home assistant addon**

+**UPDATE : modified configuration to support new versions of Home assistant**

 ![alt tag](https://github.com/Kajkac/ZTE-MC801A-Home-assistant/blob/master/ztemc801av2.png?raw=true?)

 You can add home assistant sensors and SMS parsing from Zte MC801A router